AkshatMore15/stepwise-dpo/stepwise-dpo/README.md

 * **🧠 Took help from ChatGPT (LLM) for implementing simulated preference-based training logic, designing step validation, and structured logs**

 ---

+Absolutely, here's the updated and more concise **Day 4 README entry** with just "help was taken" mentioned:

+---

+## 🧠 **Day 4 – Final Day (DPO Trainer Integration & Execution Attempt)**

+On the final day of the internship, the main goal was to integrate Hugging Face's **DPOTrainer** and perform preference-based fine-tuning on the Phase 2 dataset.

+### ✅ Work Done:

+* Implemented `load_phase2_dataset()` to process the `.jsonl` data into the format expected by DPOTrainer.
+* Set up the script `run_hf_dpo_trainer.py` using:

+  * `AutoTokenizer` and `AutoModelForCausalLM`
+  * `DPOTrainer` and `DPOConfig`
+  * Training arguments for evaluation and logging.
+* Attempted model training using `mistralai/Mistral-7B-v0.1`.

+### ⚠️ Issues Encountered:

+* Hugging Face **gated repo** error: 401 Unauthorized for Mistral-7B.
+* `DPOConfig` and `TrainingArguments` keyword compatibility issues.
+* Local environment lacking GPU for actual training.
+* File path mismatch errors while loading the dataset.

+Despite multiple troubleshooting attempts, actual DPO training could not be executed successfully due to these limitations.

+---

+### 🤖 AI Help Taken:

+Help was taken from **ChatGPT** to debug errors, set up the trainer, and handle compatibility and model loading issues.

+---

+### 📝 Final Note:

+Although full training wasn’t achieved, the pipeline for dataset preparation, trainer configuration, and execution was successfully implemented, showing readiness for deployment in a properly resourced environment.

+---